 Once hired, H-2B temporary employees must receive the same treatment as U.S. workers in comparable roles.
 This includes:

-In hospitality and entertainment settings where employee perks are common, H-2B workers must receive identical benefits.
+In settings where employee perks are common, H-2B workers must receive identical benefits.
 Discriminatory practices based on immigration status violate federal law and expose your business to significant liability.

 Meticulous recordkeeping is mandatory.
 Maintain comprehensive documentation of:

 These records serve as your compliance defense if questioned by the Department of Labor or other agencies.
-For multi-location hospitality operations (resort chains, regional amusement park groups), maintain separate documentation for each location.
+For multi-location operations (resort chains, retail stores, etc.), maintain separate documentation for each location.

-While regulations do not mandate housing provisions for most H-2B workers, the practical reality for hospitality and entertainment businesses is that workers often require housing assistance.
-Those relocating to resort towns, theme park areas, or seasonal entertainment venues typically lack the resources and local connections to arrange independent housing.
+While regulations do not mandate housing provisions for most H-2B workers, the practical reality is that workers often require housing assistance.
+Those relocating to resort towns, theme park areas, or construction sites typically lack the resources and local connections to arrange independent housing.

 Should you elect to provide complimentary housing or charge workers rent, all specific terms and conditions must be clearly disclosed in both your job order and application materials, including: